 For more info on current and upcoming characters, check out our Genshin Impact tier list and Genshin Impact next banner guide.
-We’ve also got a list of all new Genshin Impact codes, and a bunch of build guides for the Sumeru characters, including Genshin Impact’s Tighnari, Genshin Impact’s Collei, and Genshin Impact’s Cyno.
+We’ve also got a list of all new Genshin Impact codes, as well as info on all the latest Genshin Impact events.

 Mika’s personal damage is negligible, and isn’t worth your time and investment.
-As you may expect, where he really shines is through his ability to provide utility for his team, with his skill providing the majority of his buffs, and his burst offering a respectable level of healing and a boost to his physical damage buff.
-Therefore he’s best suited to supporting powerful physical DPS characters like Genshin Impact’s Eula.
+As you may expect, where he really shines is through his ability to support his team.

 The best weapons for Mika revolve around boosting his energy recharge so you have more room to focus on HP in his artifacts.
 Our top recommendation is Favonius Lance, as it boosts his own energy recharge and helps him battery his team.
 Mika can struggle to proc its passive, especially if he doesn’t have enough crit rate, but it remains his best-in-slot regardless.